THE COMPLETE TOPICAL AUTHORITY GUIDE

 Engagement and Dwell Time

 High engagement signals — long dwell time, low return-to-SERP rate, high click-through rate — tell Google that users find your content genuinely valuable.
-These behavioral signals reinforce topical authority and compound with on-page quality signals.
+These behavioral signals reinforce topical authority.

 Topical authority requires volume — you need comprehensive coverage, not just a few great articles.
 Harbor makes that volume achievable without sacrificing quality.